harshab1/github-demo/git-commands.md

 git merge branch-name --no-ff --> No fast forwarding, fast-forward will just move the branch pointer to the incoming branch commit.

+## Section heading

+Some bla bla content in that section